-The application of matrix suggests business units like the digital camera should be injected with huge cash to maintain their market share.
-This also explains Kodak’s management dilemma of choosing to invest in right ones and divest the others.
+The application of the matrix suggests business units like the digital camera should be injected with huge cash to maintain their market share.
+This also explains Kodak’s management dilemma of choosing to invest in the right ones and divest the others.

 4.0 Culture and Climate of Kodak

 As an extension to Christensen’s theory of disruptive technologies, Lucas and Goh (2009) propose a framework that includes considerations of organisational change, and the culture of the organisation to evaluate how firms deal with disruptive technology.

 The framework illustrates that Kodak had developed a robust culture over time but the previously successful culture didn’t work with the rapidly changing environment and rather became a barrier to the company’s digital innovation.